 Narcolepsy is a chronic sleep disorder.
 It is characterized by excessive daytime drowsiness and sudden, irresistible episodes of sleep.
 People with narcolepsy may have difficulty staying awake for long periods, regardless of the circumstances.
 This can lead to significant disruptions in daily routines.
-The prevalence of narcolepsy is estimated to be around 1 in 2,000 in the United States and Western Europe, but the disorder may be underdiagnosed, particularly in those with mild symptoms.
-Although it’s a rare condition, everybody needs to know what this condition entails, how you can recognize it, and what you should do if you suspect you’ve narcolepsy, as the condition can have serious consequences.
+The prevalence of this sleep condition is estimated to be around 1 in 2,000 in the United States and Western Europe, but the disorder may be underdiagnosed, particularly in those with mild symptoms.
+Although it’s a rare condition, everybody needs to know what this condition entails, how you can recognize it, and what you should do if you suspect you have narcolepsy, as the condition can have serious consequences.

 What Is Narcolepsy?